 The second adjustment is the pressure the sponge list exerts against the pivot arms.

 The sponge list works as a return spring for the pivot arms.
-The correct adjustment is when the sponge list is slightly pressing against the pivot arms, but the pivot arms can still move freely.
+The correct adjustment is when the sponge list is slightly pressing against the pivot arms, but pivot arms still can move freely.